randolf-scholz/linodenet/src/linodenet/models/TECHNICAL_NOTE.md

        i.e. it needs to go through the regular `__init__` method.
    - These take `hyperparameters` as arguments to the constructor `__init__`.

+## `nn.Sequential` vs `nn.ModuleList`

+Only use `nn.Sequential` if the model satisfies the following substitution principle: In the full model can always be replaced by a slice/single module of the sequence, without raising an immediate error.
+(I.e. if the model is a chain of Endomorphisms.)

+- In a ResNet, which is implemented as a `nn.Sequential(F₁, F₂, …, Fₙ)` with forward pass `xₖ₊₁ = xₖ + F(xₖ)`, we could in principle substitute the whole model with a slice of the sequence.
+- In a general MLP, this may not be possible, because each layer may change the shape of the input.

+Even then, `nn.Sequential` has a predefined signature for `forward` which may not be suitable and type-checkers will complain if submodules have different signatures.

 ## Specifying Hyperparameters

 1. Every model **type** should have an associated dictionary-like structure that contains